Larqqa/larqqa.github.io/content/posts/ideas/plotting-the-mandelbrot-set/index.md

 tags: ["Graphics Programming", "Algorithms", "Math"]
 ---

+I stumbled upon some [videos of the Mandelbrot set on YouTube](https://www.youtube.com/watch?v=NGMRB4O922I), and I was instantly fascinated by it.
+The shape of the set is so intriquing, fractals are super cool, and the mathematics behind it sparked an interest in doing something with the set.
+I decided that I'm going to make some form of a visualizer of the Mandlebrot set, and for that I had to get a grip of the math behind the set, and how that math would translate into code.

+This post is about exploring the mathematics behind the Mandelbrot set, and the basic code behind my [Fractal viewer](https://larqqa.github.io/mandelbrot-visualization/).

 ## What is the Mandelbrot set?
 The mandelbrot set is the set of complex numbers $c$ for which the function $f_c(z) = z^2 + c$ does not diverge, when iterated from $z = 0$, or remains bounded in absolute value.
 Its definition is credited to Adrien Douady who named it in tribute to the mathematician Benoit Mandelbrot, a pioneer of fractal geometry. [[1]](https://en.wikipedia.org/wiki/Mandelbrot_set)